aospandaaos/aospandaaos.github.io/index.md

 # Community

 Community is where we all come together to talk and exchange ideas.
-This meetup is part of that, and there is a Slack workspace (for historical reasons) where can keep in touch between meetups:
+This meetup is part of that, and there is a Slack workspace (for historical reasons) where we can keep in touch between meetups:
 <https://join.slack.com/t/theaospandaao-ij91284/shared_invite/zt-1k7lmay4j-fX1EGjNgN7OUh72jucQg2g>